 Tory MP urged to apologise over claim food bank users ‘cannot cook properly’

-Labour branded his remarks ‘beyond belief’, whilst the Liberal Democrats described them as ‘disgraceful’.
+Labour branded his remarks ‘beyond belief’, whilst the Liberal Democrats described them as ‘disgraceful’ and the SNP ‘reprehensible’.

 A Conservative MP faces calls to apologise after suggesting people in the UK use food banks because they “cannot cook properly” and “cannot budget”.